panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 firstChar; // => 'c'
 ```

 You're not limited to native types.
-You can create custom destructuring logic by implementing the iterable protocol.
+Destructuring logic can be customize by implementing the iterable protocol.

 `movies` holds a list of movie objects.
 When destructuring `movies`, it would be great to get the movie title as a string.
 Let's implement a custom iterator: